What are “ag-gag” bills?

 What can I do to help?

-There are currently no “ag-gag” bills pending, but keep an eye on this page for updates on bills as they’re introduced.
+Keep an eye on this page for updates on bills as they’re introduced.
 In the meantime, the best way for you to save more than 100 animals every year from a life of misery on a cramped, filthy factory farm and a painful death at a slaughterhouse is to try healthy, compassionate vegan eating!